 • Marine insurance

-The need for this type of insurance has increased with the advancement of civilization and the development of international trade concepts and mechanisms.
-Today, the world heavily relies on air, sea, and land transportation for all daily and commercial transactions, making cargo insurance during transport a necessity.
-It is unimaginable to ship any type of goods without providing the necessary insurance coverage.
+With the advancement of civilization and the evolution of international trade, the need for this type of insurance has significantly increased.
+The world today heavily relies on air, sea, and land transportation for all daily and business transactions, making the need for insurance during goods transportation crucial.
+Shipping any type of goods without the necessary coverage is unthinkable.

 The Importance of Insurance in International Trade:

-Banks, when issuing any letter of credit for the import or export of goods, usually insist on providing proof of insurance for the goods involved.
-Without insurance, the value of the goods—if damaged or lost—becomes an unsecured debt, offering no financial guarantee.
-Therefore, the insurance policy becomes a fundamental component in the world of international trade.
+In banks, when opening any documentary letter of credit for importing or exporting goods, they usually require proof of insurance for the goods covered by the credit.
+Without insurance, the value of the goods in case of damage or loss becomes an unsecured debt, making the insurance policy an essential element in the world of international trade.

 1. Land Transport:

-The Takaful company covers damage and/or loss of goods transported by land resulting from the following risks:
+Takaful Insurance Company covers the damage and/or loss of goods transported by land, resulting from the following risks:

-• Risks of overturning or collision accidents, or the collapse of bridges and underground channels.
+• Risks of overturning accidents, collisions, or bridge collapses and underground tunnels.

 • Fire risks.